 It arrived within a few days inside a stylish box with well thought-out packaging, as well as explicit sizing and cutting instructions.
 Videos were also available online.

-Obviously, purchasing and testing a belt isn’t exactly rocket science.
-But after about a week of use, though, here are the highlights of what I’ve learned:
+After about a week of use, here are the highlights of what I’ve learned:

 The sizing and cutting process is ultra easy.
 As Anson emphasizes, I’d recommend taking a less-is-more approach during this step.